conoroshea1996/Cook-Book/README.md

 2. User testing
 3. Automated Testing

-#### Browser Testing
+#### Browser Testing and Manual Testing

+##### Testing Responsiveness
 During development the site was being checked regulary using google chrome , I made use of chrome developers tools to check the responsiveness of each page to make sure it looked good on all devices and adjusting layout as needed to find a happy medium.

 After I had deployed the site to heroku I could regulary check it on my phone and tablet to see how it looked and feels in real life on its device.

-Because I used bootstrap and the grid system I found that everything was working nicely and looked the way I had intended it to look with no major issue expect some slight tinkering to layout on various devices.
+##### Testing Python Logic
+During the course of development.
+After each new feature was implmented.
+I checked it was doing what it should have been.
+This was done by checking my mongoDB database to see if I was getting the correct results.
+Like when I went to add a recipe I expected to see a new recipe in my database

 ####  User Testing

 I had classmates , family and friends check the website on various devices from phones,tablets and desktops no issues were reported back ect...

 #### Automated Testing
 This is a feature if more time was given I would of very much liked to explore further.
-Currently I have some very basic automated test that check if the page is loading or not.In the future as I gain more knowledge I intend to expand this much further to fully automate all the business logic.
+Currently I have some very basic automated test that check if the page is loading or not.In the future as I gain more knowledge I intend to expand this much further to fully automate all the business logic such as test for checking if a recipe has been added etc...

 ## Credits